wecodemore/grunt-githooks/README.md

 in the hook.
 Default template is the `node.js.hb` file located in the `templates` folder of the plugin.
 It also contains a `shell.hb` file with the template for a shell script hook.

+> **Note**: Handlebars escapes HTML special characters if you use only two curly braces to insert,
+> a variable in your template.
+Make sure you use three `{{{my_var}}}` if you need to insert variable
+> that containt quotes, chevrons or anything that would be HTML escaped

 #### startMarker
 Type: `String`
 Default: `'// GRUNT-GITHOOKS START'`